-Book is 300 pages long and is $
+1. Paperback book is 340 pages long and is $

-    Purchase my book Suburban Howls by clicking here:
+Purchase the color and signed version of Suburban Howls by clicking here:

 Note: For buyers outside of the United States, please email me at email@example.com for shipping rates before purchasing anything on this website.
 If you feel uncomfortable purchasing online (including U.S. buyers), then please email me and I can provide you with a postal address.
 Thank you.

 2. Suburban Howls e-book.
 The book is edited ((c) 2014) from its original version and available on e-readers in 100% color (with well over 100 pictures).
 Note: This 2014 edited version is also be available as a (Print on Demand) black and white paper back book thru Amazon, Barnes and Nobles, and other online outlets.